Prisoner of the State: Access in China

 Adi Ignatius, one of the editors of the English-language edition, said that although the book was certain to be banned on the mainland, he believed some of its content would spread through the internet or bootleg editions.

 A Chinese edition of the book entitled Journey of the Reforms (改革歷程) was published by New Century Press and released in Hong Kong on May 29, days before the 20th anniversary of the Tiananmen crackdown on June 4.
-New Century Press is run by Bao Pu, the son of Zhao Ziyang’s former aide, Bao Tong, who is under police surveillance in Beijing.
+New Century Press is run by Bao Pu, the son of Zhao Ziyang’s former aide, Bao Tong, who was under police surveillance in Beijing.
 The first print-run of 14,000 copies was reported to have sold out in Hong Kong on its first day of release in several bookstore chains.
 Cheung Ka-wah of Greenfield Book Store, the Hong Kong distributor, commented "This book is the most sought-after that I've ever seen."